 The Honey Bee Crisis

-According to U.S Department of Agriculture, between 1947 and 2008, honey bee hives have dropped from 6 million to 2.4 million.
-Nearly 44.1% of honey bee colonies that US beekeepers owned were lost just between April 2015 to March 2016.
+According to the U.S Department of Agriculture, between 1947 and 2008, honey bee hives dropped from 6 million to 2.4 million.
+Nearly 44.1% of honey bee colonies that US beekeepers owned were lost just between April 2015 and March 2016.

-Most factors that cause this downward trend in bee populations are caused by humans: use of pesticides, global climate changes, and loss of habitat.
+The causes for this downward trend in bee populations are attributed to the use of pesticides, global climate changes, and the loss of habitat.
 As you can expect, we humans are behind this all.

 Scientists believe that pesticides used in agriculture could be a major cause of Colony Collapse Disorder (or CCD).
 Neonicotinoids -- a chemical found in pesticides, can be a significant threat to bees.
 The chemical appears to scramble a bee’s sense of direction, making it hard for them to find their way back home.
 When worker bees do not return home with nectar and pollen, colonies are unable to produce new queens.
-Eventually this leads to collapse of the hives.
+Eventually, this leads to the collapse of their hives.

 Along with natural solutions such as limiting the use of especially harmful pesticides and preventing global warming, scientists are also looking at innovative ways to approach this dilemma.